 Kukily emphasizes choosing performer-collaborators of different ages, nationalities, ethnic backgrounds, skin tones, languages, hair textures, professions, religions, generating essential conversations around who we are and how we create networks of solidarity within our communities.

-The event will take place on August 20th beginning at 4pm, at Kamora’s Cultural Corner at 75 Sterling St., Hartford, CT.
+The event will take place on August 20th at Kamora’s Cultural Corner at 75 Sterling St., Hartford, CT.
+The event will include the Black Art Heals Bazaar with local vendors starting at 4pm, and the performance will begin by 5pm.
 The CHS is proud to be a fiscal sponsor for this event.
 For more information about the event and to reserve a “pay as you can” ticket, visit: https://www.eventbrite.com/e/negra-negra-negra-soy-community-performance-event-tickets-387610081187